canmom/vector/VECTOR-ch4.md

 She activates the engine's OVERWHELM setting.

-Against a VECTOR as skilled as NEMATODE, a VECTOR with the find control needed to animate multiple BLADEs without even touching them, the programmatic attacks of OVERWHELM would be useless - a futile, predictable waste of energy.
+Against a VECTOR as skilled as NEMATODE, a VECTOR with the fine control needed to animate multiple BLADEs without even touching them, the preprogrammed attacks of OVERWHELM would be useless - a futile, predictable waste of energy.
 Would be uesless, if this BLADE wasn't embedded inside her.
 NEMATODE's eyes go wide as the program sets about bisecting her from within.

 CERULEAN doesn't emerge unscathed.
 She clutches her hand to the ragged wound on her chest, but she has no time to wait for her body to repair.
 For now, at least, she's less injured than NEMATODE.

 She disables the VECTOR engine and runs a few steps to grab CORAL's head.
 CORAL looks back at her - still conscious.
 But as CERULEAN lifts her head out of the blood and filth, she finds there's something else... of course, her body would be trying to regenerate.
 But bathed in radiation like this...

-A thick rope of her own flesh connects CORAL's head to the floor, here and there forming a tiny arm, an eye socket, a line of noses.
+A thick rope of CORAL's own flesh connects her head to the floor, here and there forming a tiny arm, an eye socket, a line of noses.
 CERULEAN severs it with a quick stroke of her BLADE, tucks CORAL's severed head under her arm.

 Behind her, NEMATODE's body lurches.

 CERULEAN just needs to find CORAL's VECTOR engine, and she can escape.
 It would be absurd to go to such lengths to acquire one engine, only to lose another!
 Usually, the radiation would give it away, but here...

-She finds the small pile of mush that used to be Rugose and casts about with her foot.
+She finds the small pile of mush that used to be Rugosa and casts about with her foot.
 It can't have fallen far...

 ---

 NEMATODE is recovering as she has so many times before... but this time, something is different.
 Her body is not right.
 Her body is not hers...

 She looks down to see her torso knitting itself together, but it's too long, distended.

 Of course, she knows why.
 She's used radiation enough times to torture those particularly incorrigible rebel VECTORs.
 With some work, they can be turned into something useful again - maybe a strider, or at least some mindless, incoherent beast to send out into minefields.
 And whatever the result, they will *feel* the price of their treachery.

 She staggers to her feet, but her newly flexible torso bends unexpectedly, dropping her face back into the muck.
 Another try... her feet give way, and for an undignified minute she's scrabbling, unable to gain purchase on the oil.